March 20, 2026

 • Divide both sides of 2x=8 by 2 to get x=4.

-• Therefore, the solution to 2x-3=5 is x=4.
+• Therefore, x satisfying 2x-3=5 is 4.

 2.2Quadratic Equations

-Quadratic Equation Problem
+Problem of Quadratic Equation

 Problem